Healthcare: Neurology

 • Active resistance against passive movement

-• Fixed posture
+• Fixed abnormal posture (contracture)

 Cause

 Patients should understand that they have a movement disorder, such as tremor or dystonia, but that in their case, the disorder is not due to any damage to the brain, spinal cord or nerves, but it is a manifestation of how their bodies respond to stress.
-Just as stress can cause elevation in blood pressure, palpitations and tremors, stress can similarly manifest as disorders of movement.
-Understandably, the diagnosis of psychogenic (stress-induced) movement disorder can be a delicate matter both for physicians as well as patients.
-Patients manifesting movements or other motor abnormalities that can be quite dramatic and disabling, often do not readily recognize or acknowledge that these are stress-induced (psychogenic) and may disagree with the diagnosis.
+Just as stress can cause elevation in blood pressure, palpitations, gastric ulcers, and tremors, stress can similarly manifest as disorders of movement.
+Understandably, the diagnosis of functional (stress-induced) movement disorder can be a delicate matter both for physicians as well as patients.
+Patients manifesting movements or other motor abnormalities that can be quite dramatic and disabling, often do not readily recognize or acknowledge that these are stress-induced (functional) and may disagree with the diagnosis.
 Most seasoned physicians believe that it is in the patient’s best interest to be honest and to candidly disclose the diagnosis and discuss the psychological nature of the movement disorder.
 Not all patients are accepting of the diagnosis.
 In many cases, it takes more time or even several visits before the patient begins to understand the relationship between stress, underlying psychological and psychiatric conditions, and the movement disorder.

 Treatment